Content on this page was generated by AI and has not been manually reviewed.

 6. Save and apply changes.

 7. Test with a client device: configure L2TP with the server address, username, and password.
 Connect and verify access to internal resources.
+Super vpn extension edge: the ultimate guide to using a VPN extension on Microsoft Edge and beyond 2026

 – Enable and configure L2TP remote access with IPsec: